Citizenry asked to monitor projects in c'nities - Ghanaian Times

 “I implore CDMs to conduct yourselves impeccably so you can secure acceptance of all in discharge of your duties, channel concerns through appropriate channels for effective and efficient redress and put knowledge and skills acquired at training to good use for desired objective achieved,” he stressed.

-Some of the CDMs described the training as helpful and will have positive impact on communities and commended organisers and promised to inculcate knowledge and skills acquired into others to promote rapid growth and development of communities and Assemblies.
+Some of the CDMs described the training as helpful since it will have positive impact on communities, and commended organisers and promised to inculcate knowledge and skills acquired to others to promote rapid growth and development of communities and assemblies.